bookworm

 Baghdad Burning is written by a 24 year old woman living in occupied iraq. she is university educated with a computer science degree; a former network administrator/database programmer. her account of daily life since our invasion is at the same time compelling and heartbreaking, and completely contrary to the bush administration's version of the occupation. here's a quote from a recent, september 2004 post:

 You know things are really going downhill in Iraq, when the Bush speech-writers have to recycle his old speeches.
 Listening to him yesterday, one might think he was simply copying and pasting bits and pieces from the older stuff.
 My favorite part was when he claimed, "Electricity has been restored above pre-war levels..."
-Even E. had to laugh at that one.
+Even E. had to laugh at that one.i was about to start my freshman year in high school when saddam hussein invaded kuwait in august 1990. let's not forget that life for the average iraqi was at least functional under saddam hussein...they had one of the world's finest health care systems, an extensive university system with a literate, well educated "middle class," a well developed infrastructure. most people in iraq didn't live in tents in the desert.

 A few days ago, most of Baghdad was in the dark for over 24 hours and lately, on our better days, we get about 12 hours of electricity.
 Bush got it wrong (or Allawi explained it to incorrectly)- the electricity is drastically less than pre-war levels, but the electricity BILL is way above pre-war levels.
 Congratulations Iraqis on THAT!!
 Our electricity bill was painful last month.
 Before the war, Iraqis might pay an average of around 5,000 Iraqi Dinars a month for electricity (the equivalent back then of $2.50) - summer or winter.
 Now, it's quite common to get bills above 70,000 Iraqi Dinars... for half-time electricity.